 “All the scrapbooks built together stuck with glue

 To never, never, never, never wonder why at all

 It’s gotta be, it has to be – you “

-The rawness of the song is so over-the-top, that it is almost voyeuristic.
-Cold Play’s Chris Martin admitted recently in Rolling Stone: “A few years ago, I was going through some personal shit, and I put Astral Weeks on and it just tore right through me, especially ‘Madame George.’
+The rawness of the song is so over-the-top that it is almost voyeuristic.
+Coldplay’s Chris Martin admitted recently in a New York Times interview: “A few years ago, I was going through some personal shit, and I put Astral Weeks on, and it just tore right through me, especially ‘Madame George.’
 I had to stop – turn it off.
-Of course, I’d course heard it before, but this time it just hit me deep.
+Of course, I’d heard it before, but this time it just hit me deep.
 I can’t remember ever having a reaction quite like that to an album.
 I haven’t listened to it since.
 I almost have a few times, but I felt oddly afraid of it.”
-Raw, honest intensity can do that.

-Luckily, Van places a decidedly more sanguine ballad, Ballerina,” as the follow-up.
-In a way, the song is a love note to the possibilities as anything Morrison has ever recorded.
-He supposedly wrote it after watching his future wife dance while a student at Berklee.
-“Not long afterward, we were a couple, we were living in Cambridge, all was well, and I wrote ‘Moondance’ for her that first fall after I came back from recording Astral Weeks,” Morrison told Dave Marsh.
-“Ballerina” seems to embrace the notion first put forth by Bertrand Russell: To fear love is to fear life and those who fear life are already three parts dead.“
+Luckily, Van places a decidedly more sanguine number, “Ballerina,” as the follow-up.
+In a way, this number is a love note to the possibilities as anything Morrison has ever recorded.
+He supposedly wrote it after watching his future spouse dance in rehearsal one afternoon in a secluded ballroom off of Boston’s Kenmore Square.
+“Not long afterward, we were a couple, we were residing in Cambridge, all was well, and I wrote ‘Moondance’ for her that first fall after I came back from recording Astral Weeks,” Morrison told Dave Marsh.
+“Ballerina” seems to embrace the notion first put forth by Bertrand Russell: “To fear love is to fear life, and those who fear life are already three parts dead.“